SystemAnalysisDpt-CMC-MSU/ellipsoids/products/automation/doxygen-doc/README.md

 ith disturbances.
 It can be verified if computed reach sets intersect with given ellipsoids, hyperplanes, or polytopes.

-Getting Started with MatrixBerry-Core
+Getting Started with Ellipsoidal Toolbox
 ------------------------------

 ### Prerequisites

 You're going to need:

 - **Matlab, version 2015b or newer** — older versions may work, but are unsupported.
+Ellipsoidal toolbox has 100% compatibility with Linux, Windows and Mac OS X (tested on Linux Mint 17.3 "Rosa", Windows 10, macOS Sierra 10.12.6, macOS High Sierra 10.13.1)

 Also the following toolboxes are required:

 - **Matlab Optimization Toolbox**.
 This toolbox is used by MPT (see below) for solving the quadratic programming problems.
 - **Matlab Curve Fitting Toolbox**
-- **CVX 2.1 build 1116** and **MPT 3.1.2** (100% compatibility with Linux, Windows and Mac OS X (tested on Linux Mint 17.3 "Rosa", Windows 10 Home, macOS Sierra 10.12.6)).
+- **CVX 2.1 build 1116** and **MPT 3.1.2**.
 No need to download these toolboxes manually, just let the installation script to download them.

 **For more information please refer to [Ellipsoidal Toolbox website](http://systemanalysisdpt-cmc-msu.github.io/ellipsoids)**